glassroom/heinsen_tree/README.md

 ## Sample Usage with WordNet

-As a more realistic application, let's instantiate a tree with all English-language synsets in WordNet:
+As a more realistic application, let's instantiate a tree with all English-language synsets in WordNet (117,659 classes, 20 levels of depth):

 ```python
 import torch